anmol2302/MaterialDesignContactChips/README.md

-This a android project which gives basic idea about the generation of round shaped contact chips using material design card view.
+This is a android project which gives basic idea about the generation of round shaped contact chips using material design card view.